awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_CreateWordPressBlog.md

-# Tutorial: Deploying a WordPress blog on your Amazon EC2 instance running Windows Server<a name="EC2Win_CreateWordPressBlog"></a>
+# Tutorial: Deploy a WordPress blog on your Amazon EC2 instance running Windows Server<a name="EC2Win_CreateWordPressBlog"></a>

-This tutorial will help you install and deploy a WordPress blog on an Amazon EC2 instance running Windows Server\.
+This tutorial helps you install and deploy a WordPress blog on an Amazon EC2 instance running Windows Server\.

-If you'd prefer to host your WordPress blog on a Linux instance, see [Tutorial: Hosting a WordPress blog with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hosting-wordpress.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+If you'd prefer to host your WordPress blog on a Linux instance, see [Tutorial: Host a WordPress blog with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hosting-wordpress.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 If you need a high\-availability solution with a decoupled database, see [Deploying a high\-availability WordPress website](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 ## Prerequisites<a name="EC2Win_PrerequisiteWordPressBlog"></a>